Architecture Chapter 1, The Basics |

 Within the neuronal web service, we specify the next target neuron.
 We can limit this to a single target neuron or it can be an array of target neurons.
 For a neuron to fire or send a number to the target neuron, it must reach a threshold.
 The threshold is a counter within the neuron data row that is met as it receives stimuli from neuronal data rows that precede it within a certain time frame.
 If the threshold is not met within a set timeframe, the threshold is set to Zero.
 Each time the threshold is met and the axon is fired, the threshold is put to zero and the process must start over to fire the axon again.

-Likewise, as the threshold is met and the neuron fires, if the neuron fires in succession so that there is a constant frequency, the neuron will increase its target matrix to include more neurons in which to send data.
-We call this Learning.
+fires in succession so that there is a constant frequency, the neuron will increase its

 The Network